gecko386/nv_tf_docker_images/README.md

 # Description
-These are a set of docker container build, using as base the [nvidia Tensorflow 2 container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow "").
+These are a set of docker container build to work with nvidia technologies.
+Some containers are made to develop CV ML applications, using as base the [nvidia Tensorflow 2 container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorflow "").

 Nowadays this list includes:

+* nv_cuda: built from nvidia devel container but adding all cuda related packages and tools, including nsight eclipse

 * nv_tf_cv: adding computer vision and machine learning python libraries.
 Prepared to run in interactive mode
     * opencv